LISFRANC INJURY

 When it comes to surgical treatment, orthopedic foot and ankle specialists have a couple options depending on the case.

-Open reduction internal fixation: In an ORIF procedure, surgeons start by making their incision on the top side of the foot and manually adjusts the broken bones back to their proper positions.
+Open reduction internal fixation: In an ORIF procedure, surgeons start by making their incision on the top side of the foot.
+Following, they manually adjust the broken bones back to their proper positions.
 Then they use hardware such as medical screws to fasten the bones together.
 Since the implanted hardware fastens together joints that usually have a range of motion, the physician may schedule a later date for patients to come back and have some or all of this hardware removed.
-This of course depends on the materials used and the surgeon.
-Most follow-up cases of hardware removal tend to happen around 3 to 5 months after the initial surgery.
+Moreover, this of course depends on the materials used and the surgeon.
+Additionally, most follow-up cases of hardware removal tend to happen around 3 to 5 months after the initial surgery.

 Midfoot fusion: For certain patients with particular Lisfranc injuries, the proper treatment may involve a fusion of the injured bones.
 Ideally, an operation to fuse the midfoot will help realign the fractured bones so that they heal together in a way that removes the joint between them.
 Since the midfoot joints have a much smaller range of motion already compared to other joints in the body, a fusion can offer a great deal of pain relief without sacrificing function in the foot.